stolostron/rhacm-docs/manage_cluster/cloud_conn_aws.md

 You need a provider connection to use Red Hat Advanced Cluster Management for Kubernetes console to deploy and manage an OpenShift cluster on Amazon Web Services (AWS).

-**Note:** This procedure must be done before you can create a cluster with Red Hat Advanced Cluster Manager for Kubernetes.
+**Note:** This procedure must be done before you can create a cluster with Red Hat Advanced Cluster Management for Kubernetes.

 ## Prerequisites